hriScaleDatabase/ScaleDatabase_temp/03_database.md

 * Don’t just rely on the rating value that has been reported on the page - read the papers!

 ## Scales by Category
+The values to the left of the scale title indicate the total score (out of 100 max) that the scale received using our guideline.

 # Attitudes/Attributes
 100&emsp;[General Attitudes Towards Robots Scale (GAToRS)]({% post_url 2024-06-03-gators %})